admafi/Quake-Live-Teamrace/README.md

 * Quake-Live-Teamrace

-Some files I use for teamrace in Quake Live
+Some files that are used for teamrace in Quake Live.